Schedule a free discovery call with an Independent Financial Adviser (IFA)

 How Inheritance Tax Rules Will Affect You If You’re Single Or Have No Children

-The nil rate band of £325,000 is now frozen until at least April 2021 (the Government has said it will increase with the Consumer Price Index from 2021 onwards).
+The nil rate band of £325,000 is now frozen until April 2026.
 This means that for the unmarried, and for those who leave no children or grandchildren, the IHT-free band will continue to be eroded by inflation.

 A single person owning property in London, for example, is highly likely to leave an estate subject to IHT.
 The number of single and childless persons of even modest means who will fall within the IHT bracket will inevitably continue to increase.